Spr19CS210/PA-Drill-Section-Writeups/PA7-HashTableImpl/README.md

 ## Getting Started

-Here is the github assignment link: XXX Will post soon.
+Here is the github assignment link: https://classroom.github.com/a/rkWox57l

 Recommended approach for iteratively implementing the below.
 At each of these steps we recommend you submit to gradescope what you have running even if you are